jasongrimes/fretboardfoundation/_chapters/020-chords/040-major-harmony.md

 A useful,
-movable way to identify fretboard positions is by specifying the CAGED shape used for the I chord, resulting in five positions around the neck.
+movable way to identify fretboard positions is by specifying the CAGED shape used for the I chord, resulting in five different positions.

 ## C shape I chord position